pachun/Courier/README.md

 ```
 --
 ###Schema
 Defining the models doesn't implicitly define a schema (managed object model) for you.
 You have to tell Courier the names of the models.
-There is a singleton courier instance you can get and setup:
+You use the singleton courier instance to do that.

 ```ruby
 C = Courier::Courier.instance